-This archaeological workshop will be held at the Marksville State Historic Site in Avoyelies Parish, Louisiana.
+This archeological workshop will be held at the Marksville State Historic Site in Avoyelies Parish, Louisiana.
 The lectures will be at a meeting room in the Paragon Casino Resort.
 Field exercises will take place at the Marksville State Historic Site.

 Lodging will be at the Paragon Casino Resort in Marksville, Louisiana.
 Please refer to “Archeological Prospection in the 21st Century – NAPM21G” when making your hotel reservations by calling 800-642-7777 for the workshop rate of $91 per night.